 - You can change the order that your pages are displayed when using a default menu, by using the Order field of the Page Attributes module.
 Put the number 1 in the box for Order.
 This tells WordPress to display this page first on your site.

 - Add a title for the sub page.

 - Add body content for the sub page.

 - Click Publish when ready.

-To change the URL part (also referred to as “slug”) containing the name of your Page, use the “Edit” button under the Page title on the Edit screen of the particular Page, accessible from Pages tab of WordPress Administration Screen.
+To change the URL (also referred to as “slug”) containing the name of your Page, hover over the Page title of the Page in the Pages screen and select Edit.

 Almost everything in WordPress is generated dynamically, including Pages.
 Everything published in WordPress (Posts, Pages, Comments, Blogrolls, Categories, etc…) is stored in the MySQL database.
 When the site is accessed, the database information is used by your WordPress Templates from your current Theme to generate the web page being requested.

-An example of a static page might be an HTML document (without any PHP code).
-The problem with purely static pages is that they are difficult to maintain.
-Changes you make to your WordPress settings, Themes and Templates will not be propagated to pages coded only in HTML.
+Changes you make to your WordPress settings, Themes, and Templates will not be propagated to pages coded only in HTML.
 The Page feature of WordPress was developed to alleviate this problem.
 By using Pages, you no longer have to update your static pages every time you change the style of your site.
 If written properly, your dynamic Pages will update along with the rest of your blog.

 Despite the dynamic nature of Pages, many people refer to them as being static.
 They are actually called “pseudo-static” web pages.
 In other words, a Page contains static information but is generated dynamically.
 Thus, either “static,” “dynamic,” or “pseudo-static” may be validly used to describe the nature of the WordPress Page feature.